vishnuVRmiddela/skin_cancer_detection/README.md

 # Skin Cancer Detection with YOLOv8 and Streamlit

 This project leverages the YOLOv8 object detection model to identify skin cancer from images.
-A user-friendly Streamlit web application allows users to upload skin images and receive detection results in real-time.
+A user-friendly Streamlit web application allows users to upload skin images and receive detection results in real-time.

 ![Webpage UI](Webpade_UI.jpg)

 ## 🧠 Project Overview

-- **Model**:YOLOv8 trained on a custom skin disease dataset
+- **Model**:YOLOv8 trained on a custom skin disease dataset
-- **Interface**:Streamlit-based web application for image upload and result visualization
+- **Interface**:Streamlit-based web application for image upload and result visualization
-- **Objective**:Provide an accessible tool for preliminary skin cancer detection
+- **Objective**:Provide an accessible tool for preliminary skin cancer detection

 ## 📁 Repository Structure